 Reasons for performing a customer-to-transformer linkage audit include:

 For more information on Customer-to-Transformer Linkage, please contact Chris Diliberto at 315-385-3811 or [email protected].

 Hurricanes, ice storms, wildfire, and other natural disasters can radically change a utility's infrastructure.
 After meeting the first priority of the recovery period - restoring power to customers as quickly as possible - one of the keys to getting operations back to normal is obtaining accurate field data on the rebuilt network.

 Experienced Osmose field technicians inspect and document all required network features and provide accurate facility information in the format you specify.
 Osmose crews can provide accurate data on pole and cabinet positions, equipment types and locations, damage and repair issues, conductor and clearance problems, and various safety conditions.
 Post-storm field surveys help utilities establish or re-establish the traceable electrical connectivity and customer-to-transformer connections that are so critical to effective planning, design, and trouble response.

-For more information on Post-Storm Damage Assessments & Safety Audits, please contact David Mohammed at 315-385-3805 or [email protected].
+For more information on Post-Storm Damage Assessments & Safety Audits, please contact your local Osmose professional or email [email protected].